LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ![](images/advertising-tile.png "Advertising Campaign Tile from Admin screen")

-To create an advertising campaign, click **Create Advertising Campaign**.
+To create an advertising campaign, select **Create Advertising Campaign**.
 On the edit, enter a name for the campaign, as shown below.

 ![](images/advertising-campaign-basic-info.png "Create Advertising Campaign")

-Click the **Intros** tab and enter the URL source for the video, graphics presentation, or other information you wish to display.
+Select the **Intros** tab and enter the URL source for the video, graphics presentation, or other information you wish to display.
 Multiple URLs can be entered on separate lines and will display randomly.
 If wanted, check the box and set the minimum amount of time to show the content.
 With this configured, the users will not be able to close the presentation early.

 ![](images/advertising-campaign-intro.png "Advertising Campaign Intro")

-To configure a lab profile with an advertising campaign, on the lab profile page, click **Edit**.
+To configure a lab profile with an advertising campaign, on the lab profile page, select **Edit**.

 ![](images/lab-profile-edit-button.png "Edit lab profile")

-Beside Advertising Campaign, click **Choose**, then locate and select the advertising campaign.
+Beside Advertising Campaign, select **Choose**, then locate and select the advertising campaign.

 ![](images/advertising-campaign-in-lab-profile-edit.png "Select Advertising Campaign")